Uprising of Sheikh Ubeydullah: Uprising against the Ottoman Empire

-Uprising against the Qajar Empire
+Uprising against the Qajar Iran

 Preparations

 As Ubeydullah prepared for an uprising against Iran, he relied on the support of the Ottomans.
 Sheikh Ubeydullah's troops still possessed weapons they received from the Ottomans during the Russo-Turkish war.
 For a while, Christian Assyrians supported the uprising because it was presented as a way to protect them from raids by Kurdish bandits, which neither the Ottomans or the Iranians were able or willing to prevent.
 In September 1880, Ubeydullah wrote to Joseph Cochrane, elaborating what the Qajar Empire had done to upset Kurdish tribes.
 In August 1880, the decision for an uprising was taken after a meeting of about 220 Kurdish chieftains.
-The forces of Sheikh Ubeydullah were well equipped, they had a large amount of breech loading Martini rifles.
+The forces of Sheikh Ubeydullah were well equipped, they had a large number of breech loading Martini rifles.

 Uprising

 80,000 rebels charged against the Iranians and initially the uprising was a success.
 Ubeydullah's troops were deployed into three separate forces, of which his sons led the first two.
 The first force heading to Mahabad was led by Abdulkadir Ubeydullah, the second force heading to Marageh was led by Siddiq Ubeydullah, and the third force of 5,000 men were led by, his brother in law, Sheikh Muhammad Said.
 Iranian soldiers were not well-equipped like the rebels, who soon occupied Mahabad and Maragheh.
 The capture of Tabriz was a failure, so instead the rebels looted captured territories.
 In the first two weeks of the uprising, Sheikh Ubeydullah fought in battles and attempted to seize Urmia.
 The city's Shia population refused to surrender to the Sunni rebels, who in the end couldn't capture it.

 Abdulkadir Ubeydullah and his force retreated to Mahabad, which they held for a few days, because of Qajar forces coming from Tabriz.
 After eight weeks, the Kurdish rebels retreated and Sheikh Ubeydullah returned to Nehri.
 Eventually, Ubeydullah travelled to Istanbul asking the Ottomans for diplomatic support.
 Following his travel, the Ottomans began extensive negotiations with the Qajars on how to solve the conflict.
-Despite his rebellion against them in 1879, the Ottomans didn't want to loose the possibility of assistance from Sheikh Ubeydullah's troops in an eventual war against the Qajars in the future.
-After all, Sheikh Ubeydullah was able to raise a considerable amount of troops.
+Despite his rebellion against them in 1879, the Ottomans didn't want to lose the possibility of assistance from Sheikh Ubeydullah's troops in an eventual war against the Qajars in the future.
+After all, Sheikh Ubeydullah was able to raise a considerable number of troops.
 Both the Ottomans and the Qajars demanded reparations from the other side due to their losses they experienced from Ubeydullah's rebellions.